 Firstly, WebTransport is built on top of the reliable User Datagram Protocol (UDP), ensuring that data packets are delivered correctly and without loss.
 UDP has been widely used in real-time applications such as video streaming and online gaming, and its reliability has been proven over time.

 Additionally, WebTransport incorporates several mechanisms to enhance reliability.
 It uses forward error correction (FEC) to recover lost packets and reduce the impact of packet loss.
-It also supports congestion control algorithms to avoid network congestion and maintain a stable and reliable connection.
+It also supports congestion control algorithms to avoid network jams and maintain a stable and reliable connection.

 Furthermore, WebTransport uses the existing web infrastructure, including HTTPS, which provides secure and encrypted communication.
 This ensures the integrity and confidentiality of the transmitted data, adding an extra layer of reliability.